Sam Nunberg on Mueller, His Media Spree, and His Message for Trump

 Besides asking about Stone’s clients, what else did they ask about?

 I don’t know, it’s a longer conversation.
-It’s 1 in the morning, can I go to sleep?
+It’s one in the morning, can I go to sleep?